Biomechanics represents the broad interplay between mechanics and biological systems.

 Section 4.
 Membership dues shall be paid annually by all Regular Members, Student Members and Sustaining Members of the Society in the amount determined by the Executive Board.

 Section 5.
 Any member desiring to resign from the Society shall submit their resignation in writing to the Secretary, who shall present it to the Executive Board for action.

 Section 6.
 Membership in the society will automatically lapse for non-payment of dues at the end of the ninety days after being billed twice for the current year.
 Any member of the Society may be suspended if a majority of the Executive Board deem that suspension is in the best interests of the Society.
 Expulsion from the Society shall be only as a result of a majority affirmative vote of the voting members of the Society.

 Article 5: Officers

 Section 1.
-The officers of the Society shall be a President, Past-President, President-Elect, Treasurer, Treasurer-Elect (only in the third year of the Treasurer’s term), Secretary, Meeting Chairperson, Program Chairperson, Program Chairperson-Elect, Education Chairperson, Communication Chairperson, Diversity Chairperson, Student Representative and Newsletter Editor.
+The officers of the Society shall be a President, Past-President, President-Elect, Treasurer, Treasurer-Elect (only in the third year of the Treasurer’s term), Secretary, Meeting Chairperson, Program Chairperson, Program Chairperson-Elect, Education Chairperson, Communication Chairperson, Diversity Chairperson, Awards Chairperson, Student Representative and Newsletter Editor.
 These officers shall perform the duties described by these bylaws and by the parliamentary authority adopted by the Society.